hontas/queryStringParser/README.md

 ```

-I'm using slice but you can choose to use substr or substring if you wish.
-Take a look at [theese performance tests](http://jsperf.com/substring-extraction-methods-substring-substr-slice) before making up you mind.
-Add this above the forEach.
+I'm using `slice` for this but you can choose to use `substr` or `substring` if you wish.
+Take a look at [these performance tests](http://jsperf.com/substring-extraction-methods-substring-substr-slice) before making up you mind.
+Place this code above the forEach.

 ```js
 if (queryString.charAt(0) === "?") {